NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 ### Update the Metadata

 By default the dataset will use the file name as it's title.
-We strongly recommend that you change this default title to something more meaningful.
-You can also enter description text to help other users understand what is contained in your data.
+We strongly recommend that you change this default **title** to something more meaningful.
+You can also enter **description** text to help other users understand what is contained in your data.
+If you are publishing data that comes from a dataset whose license stipulates attribution, place this attribution in the description field.

 You must select a license from one of the the four license options.
 The license options are:

   * [CC-0](https://creativecommons.org/choose/zero/) - A Creative Commons license that frees your work of copyright restrictions around the world.

+  * [PDDL](https://opendatacommons.org/licenses/pddl/1.0/) - The Public Domain Dedication & Licence from the Open Data Commons allows others to freely share, modify, and use your work for any purpose and without any restrictions.

   * [CC-BY](https://creativecommons.org/licenses/by/4.0/) - A Creative Commons license that requires users to give attribution to you and to indicate if any changes where made.
 It allows sharing, reuse and transformation of your data for any purpose, including commercial purposes.

+  * [OGL](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) - A license similar to the Creative Commons CC-BY license, widely used in UK Government open data initiatives.
+This license requires attribution, but it does not require that derived datasets be published as open data.

   * [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) - A Creative Commons license that requires users to give attribution to you and to indicate if any changes were made.
 It allows sharing and allows reuse and transformation of your data for any purpose, including commercial purposes as long as the results are distributed under the same license as your data.